-At SMA Law Group, we want to help you minimize the negative impact a heroin arrest will have on your life and future.
+At SMT Legal, we want to help you minimize the negative impact a heroin arrest will have on your life and future.

 Heroin is classified as a Schedule I drug under the 1972 Controlled Substances Drugs, Device, and Cosmetic Act of Pennsylvania and the United States Federal Drug Trafficking Laws.

 The punishments a judge may sentence you are highly dependent on the amount of heroin you were charged with and whether this is a first offense or if you have been previously convicted of a similar offense.
 A second offense or multiple offenses come with much harsher penalties.

 A simple possession charge of less than one gram of heroin is a misdemeanor and could put you behind bars for up to one year for a first offense.
 Second or third offenses could mean up to three years in prison.